Skip to main content

 This shift can contribute to a relative estrogen dominance, potentially exacerbating symptoms associated with low testosterone, such as reduced libido, fatigue, and changes in body composition.
 The liver’s diminished capacity to clear these excess estrogens further compounds the issue, creating a cycle that can be challenging to break without addressing the underlying hepatic burden.

 For women, the liver’s efficiency in detoxifying and eliminating estrogens is paramount for maintaining hormonal equilibrium throughout the menstrual cycle and during menopausal transitions.
-Impaired can lead to a buildup of more potent estrogen metabolites, potentially contributing to conditions like premenstrual dysphoric disorder (PMDD), fibrocystic breasts, or even increasing the risk of certain hormone-sensitive conditions.
+Impaired liver function can lead to a buildup of more potent estrogen metabolites, potentially contributing to conditions like premenstrual dysphoric disorder (PMDD), fibrocystic breasts, or even increasing the risk of certain hormone-sensitive conditions.
 The body’s ability to maintain a healthy estrogen-to-progesterone ratio relies heavily on the liver’s metabolic prowess.

 Moderate alcohol intake can disrupt sex hormone balance by altering liver enzyme activity and estrogen clearance.